GSA/ficam-arch/_services/overview_services.md

 The Services Framework is designed for ICAM program managers and information technology enterprise architects.

-This page describes the services that support each ICAM practice area and supporting element, with descriptions and simple graphics for you to use:
+These pages describe the services that support each ICAM practice area and supporting element, with descriptions and simple graphics for you to use:

 * [Identity Management]({{site.baseurl}}{{page.url}}identity)
 * [Credential Management]({{site.baseurl}}{{page.url}}credentials)